 I’ve kept this news under wraps for a while but I can finally announce that my debut novel will be published by Wrecking Ball Press in July.
 It is longlisted for the 2017 Gordon Burn Prize and received the K Blundell Trust Award for Fiction.

-The book launches at Bradford Literature Festival this summer and is available via all good bookshops and online retailers.
-It will be published as a ltd edition trade paperback with a front cover in bright pink foil.
-Wrecking Ball are the Black Sparrow Press of Northern England and I’m honoured to be joining the esteemed company of Ben Myers, Tony O’Neill, Dan Fante, Niall Griffiths, and Helen Mort.
+The book launches at Bradford Literature Festival and is available via all good bookshops and online retailers.
+It will be published as a limited edition trade paperback with a pink foil cover.
+Wrecking Ball are the Black Sparrow Press of Northern England and I’m honoured to be joining the esteemed company of Ben Myers, Tony O’Neill, Dan Fante, and Helen Mort.

 “You write what’s said, you don’t lie.
 Or say it didn’t happen when it did all the time…”

 Inspired by the life and work of the Bradford playwright Andrea Dunbar, Black Teeth and a Brilliant Smile is a slice of kitchen sink noir that tells Dunbar’s story in print for the very first time.
 Featuring a cast of real and imagined characters, it is the result of four years’ painstaking research that has unearthed the hidden story of one of the North’s most enigmatic cultural figures.
 It is a tale of the north / south divide that reveals how a shy teenage girl defied the circumstances she was born into to become one of West Yorkshire’s greatest dramatists.